 The focal question as always should be right if one is after getting the right answer.
 Here, it is largely about an arguably justified balance of mind.
 The fact that we need to know when to stop does not mean that we must not start.
-It may be that pleasure gives us a belief that life
+It may be that pleasure gives us a belief that life is worthwhile so it keeps us going for higher purposes.

-21 Peter Cave is a popular philosophy writer and speaker.
-He read philosophy at University College London and King's College Cambridge.
-He often takes part in public debates on religion, ethics and socio-political matters.
-His philosophy books include This Sentence Is False: An Introduction to Philosophical Paradoxes, three Beginner's Guides: to Humanism, Philosophy and Ethics, The Big Think Book: Discover Philosophy Through 99 Perplexing Problems and The Myths We Live By: A Contrarian's Guide to Democracy, Free Speech and Other Liberal Fictions is worthwhile so it keeps us going for higher purposes.
 An inner release of some of the springs of our nature tunes our engine, no matter that this may be of a physical order.
 It can release a contentment of soul from which 'higher' thinking is better placed to take flight.
 Mankind is endowed with pleasure centres; a starting point of debate therefore can be 'why downgrade what we were given'?
-As with our unappreciation of much in other contexts that is a 'given'; is it maybe in this area that we make a mistake in assessment?
-Physicality is a bedrock for much spirituality.
-Physical wellbeing - let alone the choices we make in life about almost everything that matters to us and to others - springs from the same actuating source, spirit or inspiration or what you will.
+As with our unappreciation of much in other contexts that is a 'given', maybe it is in this area that we make a mistake in assessment?
+Physicality is a

+20 Peter Cave is a popular philosophy writer and speaker.
+He read philosophy at University College London and King's College Cambridge.
+He often takes part in public debates on religion, ethics and socio-political matters.
+His philosophy books include This Sentence Is False: An Introduction to Philosophical Paradoxes, three Beginner's Guides: to Humanism, Philosophy and Ethics, The Big Think Book: Discover Philosophy Through 99 Perplexing Problems and The Myths We Live By: A Contrarian's Guide to Democracy, Free Speech and Other Liberal Fictions bedrock for much spirituality.
+Physical wellbeing - let alone the choices we make in life about almost everything that matters to us and to others - spring from the same actuating source, spirit or inspiration or what you will.
 The fact that it is blurred at the point of original inception, opaque in many ways to a study of it, does not prevent us training a telescope into those clouds.
 The scales can fall from our eyes even if there still a mist over what they see.

 On the one hand thought is a barrier to direct appreciation of a subject; on the other hand, it may make clearer what is perceived so that there is no misunderstanding as to its nature.
-Doing what you enjoy doing can be enhanced by consciously appreciating it.
+Doing what you enjoy doing can be enhanced consciously appreciating it.

 Many things that arguably go wrong in our lives are on account of not taking the time to think sufficiently - reflect - about them.
 Results follow from fine-tuning attitudes.
-Action procedes from thought.
+Action precedes from thought.
 From microbial lifeforms do acorns grow, and from acorns, oak trees grow.
 One does not have to be Einstein to see it but his example is instructive.
-He wondered how life might look to a traveller on a beam of light.
+He wondered how life might look to a traveller on a beam of life.
 He cogitated about the reality that we perceive without questioning it and it resulted in his upending the apparently solid edifice of Euclidian geometry.

 There is little coaching for this habit of mind - reflection for its own sake - despite how much it helps get a handle on issues confronting us all.
-It is just done - so we suppose - in the process of doing other things, acquiring facts and views on which rational people at least should be not be spoon-fed but come to his own conclusions.
-The claims of reflection are blanked out by the pressure of busy lives, common habit, and because attention is not drawn to reflection being a worthwhile occupation in itself.
+It is just done - so we suppose - in the process of doing other things, acquiring facts and views on which a rational person anyway should be not be spoon-fed but come to his own conclusions.
+The claims of reflection are blanketed out by the pressure of busy lives, common habit, and because attention is not drawn to it being a worthwhile occupation in itself.